exul/keyboards/README.md

 What I didn't like when setting up a keyboard in ZMK were the error messages.
 Those were a bit hit or miss.
 Some of them clearly pointed to the config that was the problem, but some of them didn't give me any clear direction of what to look for.
 As with most problems, I'd recommend getting a very basic version running and then incrementally changing it to your needs.

 #### Make the PCB reversible
 Now that I had a working version of half my keyboard I wanted to make it reversible.
 This allows me to order one PBC that I can use for both halves.
 Just make it work both ways, easy right?
 Well, let me tell you that it wasn't easy for me.
 But once you unterstand how the keyboard matrix actully works, it becomes mainly a challenge of how to get the routing done.
-Luckily the footprints I used from ergogen already supported reversible PCBs this helped a lot, especially for the sockets and controller.
+Luckily the footprints I used from ergogen already supported reversible PCBs this helped a lot, especially for the sockets and the controller.
+I don't have a step by step guide to describe how to build a reversible PCB since a lot will depend on the components that are used.
+As described above, what helped the most was using footprints (the "building blocks" of the PCB) that are reversible in ergogen.
+If the footprints are reversible then the "Design Rules Checker" in KiCAD can show you what connects you're missing for routing.

+#### Let's make it more difficult - adding encoders
+But why stop there?
+As part of my research I found boards that had rotary encoders and thought: Nice, those have to be very handy for scrolling or to controle the volume.
+So I decided to add them as well.
+Which meant I had two more problems:
+1. How to wire them (luckily the nice!nano has enough pins to support encoders)
+2. I wanted to use EVQWGD001, which are no longer produced and pretty hard to get since they're sold out in most shops

+To help with 1., there's a very good description on github: [EVQWGD001-Pinout](https://github.com/rroels/EVQWGD001-Pinout).
+For two, I can't remember where I bought them, but I was able to find some.
+I later found out that there's now a very low cost (~ 1USD) DIY version: [MEH01](https://github.com/EverydayErgo/MEH01).

+#### The first full board
+With that I had my first full board:
+* 40 keys, 2 encoders
+* PCB: reversible, designed in ergogen and ordered via PCBWay
+* Controller: nice!nano
+* Displays: nice!view
+* 200 mAh battery
+* Hotswap Sockets
+* Kailh Choc Red switches (50g, choc v1)

+After a bit more debugging (mistakes during soldering and figuring out how encoders work in ZMK), I finally had my first fully functioning split keyboard that I designed myself.

+#### Using the v1 prototype

+I used it for roughtly 5 months and then decided that I needed to design another one because:

+* I didn't like the look of the displays on the keyboard (I wanted to have them flush with the case, which I wasn't able to do)
+* The displays used too much battery (even though they're already a lot better than OLED displays)
+* The battery was too small
+* I liked the design of the Piantor because it's so clean

+That's when I decided to use a dongle.
+This would allow me to have better battery live (the dongle those the heavy lifting instead of the left half).

+I also experimented a lot with tenting solutions:

+* integrating a MagSafe magnet into the case and using [phone stands](https://eu.ugreen.com/en-ch/products/ugreen-magsafe-360-adjustable-phone-stand) to tilt the keyboard
+* using [camera clamp mounts](https://www.smallrig.com/global/list/Super-Clamp.html) with a [Magnetic Mount Adapts Tripod](https://www.jjc.cc/index/goods/detail.html?id=1336) to tilt the keyboard
+* using either version with and without [wrist rests](https://www.fellowes.com/uk/en/catalog/workspace-ergonomics/ergonomic-accessories/details/wrist-rests/UK-9112301)

+I wasn't able to find the ideal tenting angle for me and all of those setups weren't stable enough for me.
+There's plenty of people reporting that either of these solutions work for them and are rock solid, but they didn't work well for me.
+Besides the stability problems I also had issues with my thumb.
+It started to hurt when using the keyboard at an angle.
+It felt like the thumb keys were too high and the angle at which I hit them/the movement I had to do with my thumb was putting more strain to my thumb than when the keyboard was flat.
+That's when I found Pascal Getreuer's [PSA: Thumbs can get overuse injuries](https://getreuer.info/posts/keyboards/thumb-ergo/index.html), which I highly recommend to read.
+Those learnings lead to more changes in my keyboard layout.
+I initially made heavy use of layer switches and meta keys on my thumbs.
+Those keys are typically held while pressing another switch.
+I removed almost all of them from my thumb cluster and moved them to other fingers.

+Due to tenting not working for me I got obsessed with making the keyboard flatter.
+Since tenting wasn't working for me and neither did wrist rests, I accepted that the pronation of my forearms will not be ideal and optimized for the remaining things:
+* the split takes care of the ulnar deviation
+* a flat keyboard means less wrist extension even when used without wrist rests and without hovering while typing
+* lighter switcher mean less force is needed to press each switch

+#### Bulding the v2 prototype - make it flatter